-I know this is one of the most annoying moments as a beginner on WordPress when you see Internal Server Error in WordPress it’s okay we can fix it easy.
+I know this is one of the most annoying moments as a beginner on WordPress when you see Internal Server Error in WordPress it’s okay we can fix it easily.

 Why do you get Internal Server Error in WordPress?

 I have also heard some cases internal server error only showing up when you are trying to access the administrator area while the rest of the site works fine.
-First thing you need to check
+The first thing you need to check

 Checking for Corrupt .htaccess File